Kek Lok Si Temple In Penang - Travelswithsun

 The Pagoda Of Ten Thousand Buddhas At Night

-We visited on 27 Feb and there were still a lot of people.
-We think it was a good idea that we decided not to drive up to the temple but took Grab and partially climbed up instead.
+We visited on the last few days of Chinese New Year and there were a lot of people.
+In hindsight, we think it was a good idea that we decided not to drive up to the temple but took Grab and partially climbed up instead.

 Kek Lok Si During Chinese New Year